 Rules and Etiquette of BLM Dispersed Camping

 1. Be aware of protected areas.
 Keep an eye out for any signs that state camping is not allowed.
 There is always a reason why land may not be open for camping.
 For example, it could be a sensitive habitat for a particular type of plant or animal.
-Always be aware of the signage when getting ready to camp so that you do not harm the wildlife or natural resources in the area.
+Always be aware of the signage when getting ready to camp to do not harm the wildlife or natural resources in the area.

 2. Your site must be secluded.
 Another important rule of dispersed camping is that you may not camp within a one-mile radius of any developed areas such as picnic areas and trailheads.
 You must also camp at least 100 feet away from any water source and 150 feet away from any roadway.

 3. Be careful where you set up your tent.
-It is preferred, when possible, to set up camp where there is evidence that a camp has been set up before.
+It is preferred, when possible, to set up a camp where there is evidence that a camp has been set up before.
 Additionally, it is best to camp on bare soil to avoid damaging plant life and grass.

 Benefits of BLM Camping